Korean People's Association in Manchuria

-The Korean People's Association in Manchuria (KPAM, August 1929 – September 1931) was an autonomous anarchist zone in Manchuria near the Korean borderlands, populated by two million Korean migrants.
-The society operated within the framework of a gift economy based upon mutual aid.
+The Korean People's Association in Manchuria (KPAM; Korean: 재만한족총연합회; August 1929 – September 1931) was a self-governing autonomous prefecture in Manchuria, populated by two million Korean refugees.
+Following the Japanese occupation of Korea, many Korean anarchists had fled over the border into Manchuria, where they began organising a network of mutual aid for displaced Koreans in the region.
+Together with some Korean nationalists, they established the KPAM in order to provide food, education and self-defence to its members.
+Before long, the association found itself under attack by both Korean communists and Japanese imperialists, who assassinated their leadership.
+The Japanese invasion of Manchuria put an end to the anarchist experiment, with many of its members fleeing to China in order to fight against the Japanese Empire.

 Background

 Following the outbreak of the Donghak Peasant Revolution of 1894, the Empire of Japan intervened in Korea, which brought the peninsula under Japanese influence.
 Meanwhile, the Japanese invasion of Manchuria had caused heightened tensions with the Russian Empire, which was itself also occupying Manchuria.
 Following the subsequent Russo-Japanese War, the Empire of Japan secured vast concessions in Manchuria, taking control of the railways, establishing a number of imperial enclaves and eventually consolidating its military forces into the Kwantung Army.
 Korea was itself formally annexed by the Empire of Japan in the Japan–Korea Treaty of 1910, forcing many Korean dissidents to flee into exile in Manchuria, where they established study groups and military schools in order to prepare the Korean independence movement for action.
 Following the repression of the March 1st Movement, even more Koreans fled to Manchuria, leading to the development of the Korean anarchist movement in exile.

 Meanwhile, the collapse of the Empire of China had given way to the Warlord Era, during which Manchuria came under the control of Zhang Zuolin.
 When he first rose to power, the Empire of Japan attempted to assassinate Zhang, but by 1924 they began bankrolling his activities due to his anti-communism, with Zhang going on to collaborate in repressing the Korean resistance in Manchuria.
 In June 1927, Zhang's Fengtian clique seized control of the Beiyang government and proclaimed the establishment of a military dictatorship.
-As Zhang was pulled into engagements with the National Revolutionary Army, the Japanese government started looking to destablize his hold on power and take control of Manchuria.
+As Zhang was pulled into engagements with the National Revolutionary Army, the Japanese government started looking to destabilize his hold on power and take control of Manchuria.
 By June 1928, the Northern Expedition had forced Zhang to flee Beijing and retreat back to Manchuria by train.
 A few miles outside the Manchurian capital of Mukden, his train was blown up by Japanese imperial agents, killing him and sixteen other passengers.
 He was succeeded as warlord of Manchuria by his son, Zhang Xueliang, who took a decisively anti-Japanese stance and aligned himself with the Nationalist government.